 3. Methodology

-To study contagion between the different sectors in the BRICS countries, the regular vine copula approach first introduced by Joe (1997) is considered to determine the most optimal multivariate dependence structure, after which the tail dependence coefficients are studied for evidence of contagion.
+this paper makes use of the regular Vine-Copulas approach to study contagion between the different sectors in the BRICS countries.
+The regular vine copula approach first introduced by Joe (1997) is considered to determine the most optimal multivariate dependence structure, after which the tail dependence coefficients are studied for evidence of contagion.
 Since the copula approach allows one to first model the marginals which, in turn, is used to filter the data, the first two moments of each series are modelled with an ARMA(p,q) - GARCH(r, s) model with student t innovation distribution.

 3.1 Model for the marginal distributions